-However, if they aren’t displaying an eagerness to work with you and a confidence that they can take you where you want to go – then they are probably not quite right for you.
+However, if they aren’t displaying an eagerness to work with you and a confidence that they can take you where you want to go – they are probably not quite right for you.

 Work out what pace you like to work at and then gauge whether you think the consultant is at a similar sort of level.
 One way of doing this subtly is to walk them around your business, at your own walking pace.
-If they are having to noticeably speed up en-route, they are probably displaying their natural pace of working (which is clearly not in synch with yours).
+If they are having to noticeably speed up en-route, they are probably displaying their natural pace of working (which is clearly not in sync with yours).